sulami/blog/input/content/posts/mx-master-review.md

 # Software

+---

+_Update 2025-01-28:_ I have discovered[^1] [BetterMouse](https://better-mouse.com/)
+as a vastly superior alternative software to Logitech's own software.
+Instead of a bloated, flaky mess that for some reason needs to include an "AI prompt builder," it is just a small menu bar app that provides more fine-grained control of the settings.
+I consider the $7.99 part of the mouse's cost.

+---

 While I had an overall positive impression of the hardware, I am not sure yet about the software.
 Technically the mouse functions without any software support, but realistically one wants to install the Logitech app.
 Note that